-To learn how to play poker, you'll need a 52-card deck of French cards.
+To learn how to play poker, you'll need a 52-card deck of French cards in types of card games in types of card games.
 Unless you're playing an old-fashioned game with beans, buttons, and pennies, you'll also need poker chips, a dealer button, and two blinds buttons.

 Two to ten participants are required to start an Omaha poker game.

 Do you want to boost your game at home?
 Plan the perfect Omaha poker games at home with this Amazon list of the best poker chip sets!

 Omaha poker, like other poker games, has multiple betting rounds and a combination of private ('hole') and community ('board') cards in each hand.